 After your evaluation, the first priority is to use therapeutic techniques to get rid of the pain as soon as possible.
 After that, we’ll begin to focus on building up your range of motion, especially through stretching and other flexibility maneuvers.
 Finally, exercises for building strength will be added, so that after your physical therapy course of treatment is over, you can maintain your pain free life.

-When you’re ready to get started, contact our office to set up an appointment to get yourself on the road to ridding yourself of your hand, wrist and/or elbow pain.
+When you’re ready to get started, contact our office at Westwood, MA Center to set up an appointment to get yourself on the road to ridding yourself of your hand, wrist and/or elbow pain.